Good-Games-Munich/dwc-docker/README.md

 ## Playing

-1. Setup the Ip you used in `HOST_IP` as DNS for the WII
+1. Setup the IP you used in `HOST_IP` as DNS for the WII
 2. Apply any NoSSL patch

 ## Further documentation